raghavendra-talur/ramen-log-analyzer/replit.md

 - **Wrap Text toggle** - Switch between truncated (fast) and wrapped (full content) display modes
 - **Resizable columns** - Drag column edges to resize, widths are preserved during session
 - **Right-click context menu** - Right-click on column headers to toggle column visibility and wrap text
+- **Column filter icons** - Click the filter icon (⧩) on any column header to set a filter; icon turns blue when filter is active
 - **Group by JSON key** - Group log entries by a key in the Details JSON (e.g., "rid" for request ID)
   - **Fuzzy search dropdown** - Shows all available keys from Details JSON, supports nested keys with dot notation (e.g., drpc.name, placementRef.kind)
   - Collapsible groups showing first and last entries by default